SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 ..
 Note: The fact that ? must be postfix when it's used for Optional is in "Lexical Structure", under the discussion of left/right binding.

+..
+TODO: Try to re-title.
+It's about chaining of optional operators, not about the optional kind of chaining.

 Forcing an Expression's Value
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~